Decentralized Simultaneous Information and Energy Transmission in K-User Multiple Access Channels: Proof of Theorem

 From \eqref{eq:46}, \eqref{eq:47}, and \eqref{eq:48}, it holds that

-The utility improvement is bounded away from zero, thus the action profile $(s_1^*,s_2^*)$ cannot be $\eta$-NE (Def.~\ref{DefEtaNE}), with an arbitrarily small $\eta\geqslant 0$. \end{IEEEproof}
+The utility improvement is bounded away from zero, and thus the action profile $(s_1^*,\dots,s_K^*)$ cannot be an $\eta$-NE (Def.~\ref{DefEtaNE}), with an $\eta> 0$. \end{IEEEproof}

-\begin{remark} Since the messages $M_1$ and $M_2$ are independent, the only possible source of correlation between the time-$t$ channel inputs $X_{1,t}$ and $X_{2,t}$ is the common randomness that is known non-causally to the transmitters and to the receiver. \end{remark}
+\begin{remark} Since the messages $M_1,\dots,M_K$ are independent, the only possible source of correlation between the time-$t$ channel inputs $X_{1,t},\dots,X_{K,t}$ is the common randomness that is known non-causally to all the transmitters and to the receiver.
+Furthermore, negatively correlating the inputs results in a loss of energy rate as well as information rates.
+Hence, a necessary condition for an $\eta$-NE is that the correlation must be non-negative. \end{remark}

-\begin{lemma}[IID Gaussian Inputs with Maximum Power] A necessary condition for the action profile $(s_1^*,s_2^*)$ to be an $\eta$-NE action is that the input symbols$X_{i,t}^*$, with $i \in \{1,2\}$, must be generated i.i.d. following a zero-mean Gaussian distribution with variance $P_i^*=P_{i,\max}$. \end{lemma} \begin{IEEEproof} Without loss of generality, consider transmitter $1$ and let $\tilde R_1$ denote the information rate that can be achieved by transmitter 1 when the input symbols are generated i.i.d. following a Gaussian distribution with maximum power $P_{1,\max}$ and where the information-carrying components of both transmitters are uncorrelated.
+\begin{lemma}[IID Gaussian Inputs With Maximum Power] A necessary condition for the action profile $(s_1^*,\dots,s_K^*)$ to be an $\eta$-NE action is that the input symbols $X_{i,t}^*$, with $i \in \{1,\dots,K\}$, are generated i.i.d.~following a zero-mean Gaussian distribution with variance $P_i^*=P_{i,\max}$. \end{lemma} \begin{IEEEproof} Without loss of generality, consider transmitter $1$ and let $\tilde R_1$ denote the information rate that can be achieved by transmitter $1$ when the input symbols are generated i.i.d.~following a Gaussian distribution with maximum power $P_{1,\max}$ and where the information-carrying components of the transmitters are uncorrelated.

-Assume that in the action $s_1^*$, the input symbols are not generated i.i.d. following a Gaussian distribution with variance $P_1^*$.
-Since Gaussian distribution maximizes the entropy and since the information rates are increasing in the input power, using non-Gaussian inputs or using less power result in a loss in the achievable information rate.
-Thus in the action $s_1^*$ the utility of transmitter 1 is
+Assume that in the action $s_1^*$, the input symbols are not generated i.i.d.\ following a Gaussian distribution with variance $P_1^*$.
+Since Gaussian distribution maximizes the entropy and since the information rates are increasing in the input power, using non-Gaussian inputs or using less power results in a loss in the achievable information rate.
+Thus, in the action $s_1^*$ the utility of transmitter 1 is

 where $\zeta>0$ quantifies the loss in information rate.